 Success and Productivity

-One of the most popular and common subjects of self improvement books involves success, productivity, and reaching your goals.
-After all, it can be difficult to do, and requires a lot of dedication and motivation.
-If you’re feeling yourself lacking willpower or are unsure of which direction to take to reach your goals, check out this list!
+One of the most popular and common subjects of self-improvement books involves success, productivity, and reaching your goals.
+After all, it can be difficult to do and requires a lot of dedication and motivation.
+If you’re feeling you are lacking willpower or are unsure of which direction to take to reach your goals, check out this list!

 177 Mental Toughness Secrets of the World Class, by Steve Siebold